Scope-Infrastructure-Calismalari/devops-cicd/ch10-gitops.md

 <p align="center"><img src="images/GitOps/image-5.png"></p>

-and compare it to actual state in the environment where it's running
+and compare it to actual state in the environment where it's running.
+If it sees there is a difference in the repository, it will pull and apply these changes to get the environment from the actual state to the desired state defined in the repository.

 <p align="center"><img src="images/GitOps/image-6.png"></p>

-If it sees there is a difference in the repository, it will pull and apply these changes to get the environment from the actual state to the desired state defined in the repository.

-Examples of GitOps tools that work with the pull-based model are Flux CD and Argo CD.
+Examples of GitOps tools that work with the pull-based model are Argo CD, Flux CD and Jenkins X.

 ## Easy Rollback

+Infra is breaked because of a new commit:
 <p align="center"><img src="images/GitOps/image-7.png"></p>
 <h4 align="center">Breaked<br><br></h1>

+Roll-backing and fixing via `git revert ...` command:
 <p align="center"><img src="images/GitOps/image-8.png"></p>
 <h4 align="center">Fixed<br><br></h1>

 When we have version control for our code and the changes in our repository are automatically synced to the environment, we can easily rollback the environment to any previous state in our code.
-I gives us another big advantage, for example, if we make changes that break sth in the environment, so our cluster does not work anymore, we can just do git revert to undo the latest changes and get the environment back to the last working state.
+It gives us another big advantage, for example, if we make changes that break sth in the environment, so our cluster does not work anymore, we can just do git revert to undo the latest changes and get the environment back to the last working state.

 ## Single Source of Truth